 Good leaders want to ensure their team is engaged in their work, feeling satisfied, and performing at their personal best.
 But for those team members who seem to be lagging behind, what can a concerned leader do to help improve employee performance.

 We’ve all experienced that one team member who seems to perpetually miss deadlines, submit less than stellar work, or bring the morale down with their negative attitude.
-Once leaders recognise who this team member is, they want to re-engage them as quickly as possible in order to keep the team moving forward.
-But what is the most efficient and positive way to turn things around?
+Once leaders recognise who this team member is, they want to re-engage them as quickly as possible.
+The idea being to keep the team moving forward.
+But what is the most efficient and positive performance improvement strategies?

 1. Clarify the exact problem